Template documents represent a middle ground between documents that can contain some data in front matter and Origami files that contain templates.

 </html>

 Substitutions inside a template document are full Origami expressions so, among other things, they can reference other documents.
-In this case, the above template includes an embedded Origami expression that references a separate file, inline.css
+The above template includes an embedded Origami expression that references a separate file, inline.css

 /* inline.css */